ChloeL-E/msp2/README.md

 - The soil image was by [Freepik](https://www.freepik.com/free-vector/outer-space-surface-landscape_24060283.htm#query=mud%20cartoon&position=6&from_view=search&track=ais&uuid=7c1748f2-05b7-472a-b167-9066fccc2161)

+- The hammer image used for the cursor when in play was taken from [pngtree]("https://pngtree.com/freepng/cartoon-hammer-png-download_4402979.html")

 - [onlinepngtools](https://onlinepngtools.com/remove-png-background ) was utilised to make the mole, soil and veus fly trap backgrounds transparent.
+[Pixelbin.io](https://console.pixelbin.io/organization/3728325/new-playground/erasebg?utm_source=erasebg) used to remove the background from the hammer(cursor) image

 - [cloudconvert] (https://cloudconvert.com/) was used to convert images to webp format.